MARTIMM/qa-manager/docs/content-docs/setup/structures.md

 * **name**; Used in Gui to set and retrieve data.
 This name is also set on the input widget to be able to find it.
 * **repeatable**; A field can be extended with another input for the same question.
 E.g. email addresses or telephone numbers.
 * **required**; An input is required.
 It is shown with a star at the front of the input.
-* **step**; Step size for the slider.
-* **title**; unused if there is a description, otherwise it is used as the question text.
-* **tooltip**; Some helpful message shown on the input field.
 * **selectlist**; The selectlist is used with input fields where a combobox is placed in front of the input field.
 E.g. a text input of a telephone number can be set for a home, work or mobile phone.
 The names 'home', 'work' or 'mobile' are then showed in the combobox.
 Other types might also have these possibilities.
+* **step**; Step size for the slider.
+* **title**; unused if there is a description, otherwise it is used as the question text.
+* **tooltip**; Some helpful message shown on the input field.
 * **width**; sometimes a width is needed for a widget.

 #### Notes
+* Default fieldtype is QAEntry
 * Boolean values like required, encode and hide are `False` if not mentioned.
 * Default values are '' or 0 when absent.
 Min and Max are -Inf and Inf when absent.
 * Encoding is done using sha256.